mcreng/SmartCarSWTutorial18/1_basic.md

 }
 ```

-But it will refer to outside scope if the variable is not declared inside the scope.
+But it refers to outside scope if the variable is not declared inside the scope.

 ```C++
 #include <iostream>